matter-labs/zksync-web-era-docs/docs/api/java/accounts-l1-l2.md

 ### `transfer`

 Send transfer transaction.
-This is the regular transfer of ERC20 token
+This is the regular transfer of ERC20 tokens.

 >Example
 >